jhonsen/dj.github.io/_posts/2019-03-01-Obesity-Prediction.md

 For the app deployment, the entire dataset was used for training.
 The trained model was embedded in a Python `Flask` app, which utilizes `d3.js` sliders as input method.
 Visit this [page](https://obesity-predictor.herokuapp.com/) for deployed app.
  ![Figure0]({{site.url}}/images/shortervid.gif)

+**Performance Evaluation**.
 In general, the performance of Logistic Regression (LR) is comparable with that of Random Forest (RF) classfier (**Figure 1**).
 The LR model has a slightly higher <u>accuracy</u> than RF.
 However, the <u>recall score</u> for RF is better than that of LR.
 The latter is of great importance in healthcare, as <u>it would be costly to misclassify someone who has an obesity-related disease as healthy</u>.
 That was the reason I chose Random Forest Classifier as the best model to use for deployment.
    ![Figure1]({{site.url}}/images/GridoptimizedModels.png)

   **Figure 1**.
 Performance of Logistic Regression and Random Forest classifiers on the training set.
 Hyper-parameters used in each model were optimezed using grid-search-CV. *Left*, the accuracy of each model was computed with 10-fold CV. *Right*, recall score was also obtained with 10-fold cross-validation.
 Jittered points on box-and-whiskers reflect scores for each of the ten folds.